UPDATES IN JP#4 COURT

-The implementation of E-File Self Help and computer paperless process is in the planning phase and will be implemented in the first half of the year.
+The implementation of E-File Self Help and computer paperless process is in the planning phase and will be implemented in the last half of the year.

 Thank you for allowing me and my staff to serve you!!
 Please let us know if there is anything you would like to see or that would help make your interaction with your court easier.

 Rooted Christian Values

 Retired after 15 Years of Public Service in Law Enforcement